NamLe0609/bias-ai-report/post_body.typ

 The values used in @ethical-impact-assessment-hospital are from both traditional @VSD-paper and AI-specific  @Mapping-VSD sources.

 The values in @ethical-impact-assessment-hospital have been acquired purely through conceptual investigations, which are prone to researcher bias and tend to misrepresent the stakeholders' actual views @VSD-book.
-One should view these simply as a starting point to build upon.

-After closer examination of the stakeholders' understandings, contexts, and experiences through empirical investigations @Human-computer-handbook, we can update the previously acquired values.
+Only after closer examination of the stakeholders' understandings, contexts, and experiences through empirical investigations @Human-computer-handbook, can we update the previously acquired values and guarantee their trustworthiness.
 This can be done using traditional methods such as interviews and surveys, or more VSD-specific methods such as participatory design and envisioning cards @VSD-book.

-An important step of the process is analyzing value conflicts, and deciding which stakeholders' needs should be prioritized (see the dams-and-flows method @Value-dams-flows).
+An important step of the process is analyzing value conflicts, and deciding which stakeholders' needs should be prioritized (known as the dams-and-flows method @Value-dams-flows).

 One value conflict is between patients' need for privacy and the insurance companies' desire for explicability.
 In order to explain the decisions made by the model, the insurance companies will need access to the patient's data, which is a clear violation of the patient's privacy.
-One approach to resolve this is to have the model explain its decisions in a general but informative way, like providing a descriptive summary of the patient's condition.
+An approach to resolve this is to have the model explain its decisions in a general but informative way, like providing a descriptive summary of the patient's condition.

-Another is between the medical institution's need for efficiency and the healthcare providers' want for autonomy.
+Another conflict is between the medical institution's need for efficiency and the healthcare providers' want for autonomy.
 Healthcare providers require lots of time and resources to make decisions, which would make diagnosis and treatment slower.
 The institution could use this time and resources to treat more patients instead.
 This is a difficult tension to resolve, but we believe that the model should be used as a tool to assist the healthcare providers, not replace them.
 As such, the healthcare providers' interest should be prioritized.

 Whilst emotion recognition technology has benefits in diagnosing mental health issues, using it for crime prevention and/or in public spaces is a completely different matter.
 From past research, it is clear that the technology is not accurate enough to be used in these scenarios.
 Even if it were, using it would be ethically questionable (see @Public-surveillance-paper@Public-surveillance-bbc).